fliptanedo/FlipWebsite2024/README.md

       4. Copy over `## ADDED BY FLIP` parameters from 2022 page
    5. `./config/config.yaml`: copy over modifications from 2022 page

 7. Update `./content/authors/admin/_index.md` ; copy from 2022 page.
 Copy `avatar.jpg` from here too.
+I added a line `pronouns: he/him` in `./content/authors/admin/_index.md`; may want to use this in the future.

 8. Prepare a `layouts_templates` folder.
 Refer to the [Hugo Blox: Extend Hugo Blox documentation](https://docs.hugoblox.com/reference/extend/#override-a-component); you need to match the template to the module version; this is trivial if you're doing a fresh install.
 You'll need to download a local copy of [HugoBlox/hugo-blox-builder](HugoBlox/hugo-blox-builder) and copy the `/modules/blox-bootstrap/layouts` to a new `./layouts_templates` folder.
 Also make an empty-for-now `./layouts` folder.
 We will copy files from `layouts_templates` into `layouts` to overrwrite components as needed.
 Do the same for `./modules/blox-bootstrap/assets` and copy it into `./assets_templates` if you have to copy over and make custom `scss` or `js` code.
 Background: [Modifying Modules](https://gohugo.io/hugo-modules/use-modules/#make-and-test-changes-in-a-module)